- Crystal deposition disease.

 - It is due to longstanding hyperuricemia which may be due to renal compromise or due to long term diuretic use.
 Gout which is induced by diuretics there is a risk of nodal generalized osteoarthritis, which is especially found in females.

-- Pain in gout is of rapid onset reaching its peak in 2-6 hours, which some times compelled the patient to wake up in the early morning.
+- Pain experienced in gout is of rapid onset reaching its peak in 2-6 hours, which is some times compelled the patient to wake up in the early morning.